Lokathor/gba-from-scratch/book_src/ex3.md

 pub struct ObjAttr2(pub u16);
 ```

-In between each attribute data entry is *part of* an affine entry.
+In between each attribute entry is *part of* an affine entry.
-That's right, only a part of one.
+That's right, just a part of an affine entry.
 A full affine entry is four `i16` values (called A, B, C, and D).
 There's one `i16` affine value per three `u16` attribute values.
 The memory looks kinda like this.